 Exhibit A

-Exhibit A shall be submitted electronically through the CARS application provided by the Department.
-In Exhibit A of the CARS application, the CSB shall provide its projected array of services, the projected cost of those services, and the projected service capacity to provide those services.
-At the end of each fiscal year, the CSB shall provide an end year CARS report that provides the actual array of services, the actual cost of those services, and the actual service capacity to provide those services.
+Exhibit A shall be submitted electronically through the report provided by the Department.
+In Exhibit A of the report, the CSB shall provide its projected array of services, the projected cost of those services, and the projected service capacity to provide those services.
+At the end of each fiscal year, the CSB shall provide an end year report that provides the actual array of services, the actual cost of those services, and the actual service capacity to provide those services.

 Populations Served

-The CSB shall provide needed services to adults with serious mental illnesses, children with or at risk of serious emotional disturbance, individuals with developmental disabilities, or individuals with substance use disorders to the greatest extent possible within the resources available to it for this purpose.
-The current Core Services Taxonomy defines these populations.
+The CSB shall provide the services needed to adults with serious mental illnesses, children with or at risk of serious emotional disturbance, individuals with developmental disabilities, or individuals with substance use disorders to the greatest extent possible within the resources available to it for this purpose.

 Scope of Services